dakujem/selectoo/readme.md

 By following these steps, dependent Selectoo inputs can be created and values validated.

+## Examples

+Please see the examples included in the repository to get a better understanding of when Selectoo comes handy.

 ## Notable differences compared to Nette SelectBox & MultiSelectBox

 - disabling a Selectoo input does not modify/reset its value, so it can be re-enabled without the loss of the information